Pickled Red Onions With Pickling Spice

 Pickled red onion recipe with picking spice

 4. Grilled Meats and Seafood: The acidity of pickled onions complements the richness of grilled meats and seafood.
-They can be used as a topping or side dish to add brightness to the plate.
+They can be used as a topping or side dish to add some brightness to the plate.

-7. Ceviche: The tangy and slightly spicy nature of pickled onions makes them an ideal accompaniment to ceviche, a seafood dish typically marinated in citrus juices.
+6. Ceviche: The tangy and slightly spicy nature of pickled onions makes them an ideal accompaniment to ceviche, a seafood dish typically marinated in citrus juices.

 pickled red onions with pickling spice